 I’ve often wondered why they call this dessert a “pie”.
 I’ve always figured it was because pie tins were more available than the type of cake pan we think of today when this dish was created by a Boston chef.
 It’s my husband’s favorite cake, actually.
 He asked me if I thought I could make a low-carb version of his favorite cake and I decided to give it a try.
 This famous dessert is only as good as the cake it’s made with.
 And the only yellow cake recipe I’ve tried since starting my low-carb journey two years ago is Nancy’s 3 Minute Vanilla Cake on Linda Genaw’s site.
 So I thought that would be a good starting point.
 I baked two of those (slightly modified) in 6″ ceramic quiche dishes.

 I actually had about half a batch of my current favorite low-carb chocolate frosting in the freezer, so I just defrosted it to use.
 For the cream filling, I used vanilla sugar-free pudding mix, changing how I make it.
 Cake was quite good and here’s a pic of the whole cake.
 This recipe is not suitable for Induction.

-CREAM FILLING: Whisk the following well and chill 20-30 minutes.
+CREAM FILLING: Whisk the following well in a small bowl.
+Chill for 20-30 minutes.

 ½ package sugar-free vanilla pudding powder